Address: 800 Maynard Ave S. Suite 300 (Map It)

 We could not do what we do at Parks and Recreation without the active support of our partners.
 Here are a few key organizations that support our mission.

 Associated Recreation Council

 Parks’ partnership with the Associated Recreation Council (ARC) and its 38 member advisory councils has proven to be remarkably resilient over the past 32 years.
-In 2007, ARC brought in $11 million in revenue, an increase of 5 percent over the previous year, and employed more than 1,000 program staff.
-Through funding from the Bill & Melinda Gates Foundation and others, the partnership implemented the TechNet Program, an after-school academic support and technology skill building effort at eight community center sites.
+In 2012, ARC brought in over $12 million in revenue, an increase of 5 percent over the previous year, and employed more than 1,000 program staff delivering recreational, childcare and education opportunities throughout the City of Seattle.
+Through funding from the Federal Broadband Technology Opportunity Program (BTOP) and others, the partnership implemented the RecTech Program, an after-school academic support and technology skill building effort at eight community center sites.

 Seattle Parks Foundation